Fun DIY Emotions Sensory Bottles for Toddlers

 Step 5: Seal the Bottles

-Secure the lids with crazy glue to prevent leaks.
+Secure the lids with crazy glue or some other strong holding glue to prevent leaks.
 Test each lid before handing them to your child.

 Step 6: Decorate With Eyes and Faces